axd8911/Leetcode/1st_try/000_Outline.md

 Backtracking
 There is one way to mark a item you visited: create a set or create a visited list There is another way: visit it, then change the value, so that later comers cannot find it -- change it back in time if it is still needed in the future.

+## 08/03/2019
+1st round done with BFS.
+More harder problems to go.

+## 08/04/2019
+Start of Greedy algorithm
+### 435 Non-overlapping interval
+Sort by end so that early item does not impact later ones

+### 452 Minimum number of Arrows to burst balloons
+Almost the same as 435.
+As far as it does not go exceed end point, items can be treated the same way.

+## 08/05/2019
+### 714 Best Time to buy and sell stock with transaction fee
+### 309 Best Time to buy and sell stock with cooldown
+These stock problems are really a lot of fun.
+Make clear the dynamic programming in status of each node.